Leaf History, Family Crest & Coats of Arms

 The surname Leaf was first found in Norfolk, where they held a family seat from ancient times.

-Important Dates for the Leaf family
+Early History of the Leaf family

 This web page shows only a small excerpt of our Leaf research.
 Another 125 words (9 lines of text) covering the years 1198, 1273, 1279, 1318, 1327, 1377, 1677, and 1754 are included under the topic Early Leaf History in all our PDF Extended History products and printed products wherever possible.